slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Social Anxiety is never the problem, but trying to avoid social anxiety is.
 Social Anxiety Buster #1: Fake It ‘Til You Make It.
 Social Anxiety Buster #2: Be Present and Listen.
 Social Anxiety Buster #3: Mind Your Body Language
 - Thinking about it makes it worse.
 Writing about it makes it better.
 - unemployment makes you unhappy. dot.
+- burnout is an oversaturation of the sameness.
+- men with no purpose attract depression
+- seeds of doubt grow into forests of inaction
+- make sure you don't start seeing yourself through teh eyes of those who don't value you. know your worth even if they don't. -- thema davis
 -->

 > *"If you are depressed you are living in the past.